-Modifying a Root User Password
+To Modify the Root User Password

 Root users are governed by the Root Password Policy and by default, their passwords never expire.
 However, in the event that you want to change a root user's password, you can use the ldappasswordmodify tool.